 14. Tampa Bay Buccaneers- Mekhi Becton, OT, Louisville

 On top of that, he’s a very raw but freaky athlete.
 Becton needs technical development but can be one of the best assets in the Buccaneers’ run game.
 He can start anywhere on the offensive line, and with Joe Haeg penciled in to start at right tackle, that may be Becton’s best fit in Year 1 before switching over to left tackle.
-Donovan Smith played better nearing the end of last season and Ali Marpet is one of the best guards in the league.
-Ryan Jensen has also been fairly consistent, so if Alex Cappa shows some development in Year 3, Tampa could have one of the best lines in the entire league.
+Donovan Smith is somewhat serviceable and Ali Marpet is one of the best guards in the league.
+Ryan Jensen has also been fairly consistent, so if Alex Cappa shows some development in Year 3, Tampa could have one of the best lines in the entire league (see depth chart here).

 Becton can and will move people from Day 1.
 Establishing a run game with mauling offensive tackles is one way to let Tom Brady guide your team.
 Letting Tom Brady make methodical decisions without facing pressure is the most efficient way to unleash the elite weapons on their roster, so just take the best offensive tackle on the board, and even with all the defensive talent still on the board, this pick could be called a steal.